We are vulnerable and scared, say tragic railway worker’s colleagues

 Colleagues of railway worker Belly Mujinga have described feeling “scared” and “vulnerable” after the Victoria station staff member died with coronavirus a fortnight after being spat at while on duty.

+It came as Ms Mujinga’s employers, Govia Thameslink Railway (GTR), said it was now providing face masks to staff as British Transport Police (BTP) continue to search for the suspect – more than seven weeks after the attack happened.

-It came as the Government was urged to extend its coronavirus compensation scheme, offering £60,000 to families of NHS frontline staff and social care workers who die from the disease during the pandemic, to be extended to the transport sector.
+The Government has also been urged to extend its coronavirus compensation scheme to the transport sector, which currently offers £60,000 to families of NHS frontline staff and social care workers who die from the disease during the pandemic, as the outrage over the assault continued.

+Speaking during Prime Minister’s Questions on Wednesday, Boris Johnson described her death as “tragic”.

+He said: “The fact that she was abused for doing her job is utterly appalling.”

 “My whole body went into shock.
 I was very, very emotional.
 We are all vulnerable, in the same station, it could happen to any one of us.”